 The principles of Quality by Design were introduced in ICH Q8(R1) in November 2008.
 Since then, it became clear that there was a need for further clarity and several sets of Q&As were published up to November 2010.
 Subsequently, a joint EMA/FDA pilot program was set up, with the PMDA as an observer, in March 2011, to ensure consistent interpretation of the Quality by Design concepts and to attempt to harmonise as much as possible regulatory assessments and decisions across the US and the EU.

-The EMA and the FDA are considering further joint programs including expedited/accelerated assessments such as PRIME and Breakthrough Therapy status (which you can read more about in our white paper “Early access schemes, part 1 of 2“.
+The EMA and the FDA are considering further joint programs including expedited/accelerated assessments such as PRIME and Breakthrough Therapy status (which you can read more about in our REG+ white paper, titled “Early access schemes, part 1 of 2″.

 The FDA/EMA report can be found here.